Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

     19. Lightning wallets might complain that the payment was unsuccessful but the hold invoice still gets paid this way
     20. It should make the payment.
 If no route was found, just refresh page or go to another browser and try again
     21. Once it is paid your offer is public
-5. Generate the taker Robot and take the order.
+5. Generate the `Taker Robot` and take the order.
 You can do this from an android phone, or another machine or the same machine as a last resort do this:
     22. Open another tab in Tor browser and navigate to testnet Robosats again
     23. You can add another Robot in the same `“Robot garage”` on the Robot tab
-6. Go to the offers tab and find your offer.
+6. Go to the `Offers` tab and find your offer.
 If you created a buy offer then go to sell or the other way round.
 Make sure the currency matches
 7. Click on the offer and see details.
 Enter minimum amount and take order
 8. Pay the taker bond from `htlc.me` or Phoenix wallet
     24. **Don’t run out of time**